David Chayer, Executive Director

 Jennifer Sommerfeld-Sager, SAFE-CARE Program Manager

 Jeni joined Missouri KidsFirst as a Program Development Specialist in 2016 and is now the SAFE-CARE Program Manager.
 She is responsible for all SAFE-CARE program activities including SAFE-CARE contract management, oversight, and program development and promotion.
 Her passion for child advocacy and protection stems from her belief that power and privilege come with a responsibility to care for those who are vulnerable.
 She holds a Bachelor of Science in Biology and previously worked as a research technician.
 Jeni enjoys good food, being active, spending time in nature and good conversation.
-She lives in Columbia with her husband and three energetic sons.
+She lives in Columbia with her three energetic sons.

 Board of Directors